Sajjan Singh Verma

 Sajjan Singh Verma is an Indian politician, and a member of Indian National Congress, currently serving as an MLA from Sonkatch in Madhya Pradesh.
-He was a member of the 15th Lok Sabha of India representing the Dewas Lok Sabha constituency of Madhya Pradesh.
-He is national president of Akhil Bhartiya Khatik Samaj.
-Verma resigned in March 2020 as PWD Minister, when the Congress Government led by Chief Minister Kamalnath was toppled by the BJP.
+He was a member of the 15th Lok Sabha of India representing the Dewas Lok Sabha constituency of Madhya Pradesh.Verma resigned in March 2020 as PWD Minister, when the Congress Government led by Chief Minister Kamalnath was toppled by the BJP.